 As a graduate of the program, you will be prepared for positions as technicians in the refrigeration, air conditioning, and heating fields.
 In addition, graduates of this program are eligible to continue for a Bachelor of Science degree in Business Management.

 Obtain the knowledge and training you need to become an entry-level technician in the refrigeration and air conditioning industries.
-Understand the mechanics of basic domestic refrigeration as well as more complex commercial refrigeration, heating, and cooling systems.
-Learn the fundamentals of geothermal technology and how it is used in refrigeration and air conditioning.
+Understand the mechanics of basic domestic refrigeration and more complex commercial refrigeration, cooling, and heating systems.
+Learn the fundamentals of geothermal technology and how it applies to refrigeration and air conditioning.

 Potential Career Opportunities